 In the absence of official power, women had to find other ways to shape the world in which they lived.
 The First Ladies of the United States were among the women who were able to play "a significant role in shaping the political and social history of our country, impacting virtually every topic that has been debated" (Mary Regula, Founding Chair and President, National Board of Directors for The First Ladies' Library).

-Through the lessons in this unit, you will explore with your students the ways in which First Ladies were able to shape the world while dealing with the expectations placed on them as women and as partners of powerful men.
+This lesson explores the ways in which First Ladies were able to shape the world while dealing with the expectations placed on them as women and as partners of powerful men.

 What are the roles and responsibilities of a First Lady of the United States?

 How have First Ladies helped shape the social history of our country?